 Dad's Bottom Line

-Disney World crowds are fairly easy to predict for most of the year.
-If school is in session crowds will be light.
+Disney World crowds have become harder and harder to predict lately.
+Disney marketing has been pretty effective in packing the parks.
+Basically, if school is in session crowds will be light.
 If school is out crowds will be big.
 It's almost that easy.